wesketchum/icarus_CosmicMuonTrackComparisons/README.md

 * note that changing the caloskim from E to W accesses the West cryostat
 * note that changing the tpc_num variable accesses logical tpcs 1-3

+* There are now file paths saved for both MC and data, along with the sam2xrootd.sh script that can pull any new set and form a new .txt file from which to run the above macros.

 # /AUG_2023